Brinkslab/rivunetpy/README.md

 ```

 ### 1. Setup the dependencies
-To install rivuletpy with pip, you need to install the following packages manually beforehand since some dependencies of rivuletpy uses them in their setup scripts
+To install RivuNetpy with pip, you need to install the following packages manually beforehand since some dependencies of rivuletpy uses them in their setup scripts
 * `numpy>=1.8.0`
 * `scipy>=0.17.0`
 * `Cython>=0.25.1`